 OTHER PROGRAM REQUIREMENTS

-- Must successfully complete assessments identified at each program transition point.
+- Candidates must successfully complete assessments identified at each program transition point.